-Witness inspiring public lectures that address some of the most complex and pressing challenges facing the world today and ask questions of people who have been witness to - and, in some cases, participants in major world events.
+These inspiring public lectures have addressed some of the most complex and pressing challenges facing the world today and have asked questions of people who have been witness to - and, in some cases, participants in major world events.

 Previous speakers include former Prime Minister Sir John Major, Lord Jonathan Evans, former Head of MI5; Lord George Robertson, Former NATO Secretary General; Lady Shami Chakrabarti, international civil liberties campaigner; and Steven Frank, child holocaust survivor, among many more.